simalexan/jarvis-workshop/3-comprehend/1-create-comprehend-repository/README.md

 Create a file named `comprehend-repository` which will handle the interaction between your logic and Amazon Comprehend.

-You'll need to import AWS-SDK and get it locally if you want to try out.
+You'll need to import the AWS-SDK and get it locally if you want to try out.
+And also you will need to instantiate Comprehend from  AWS SDK.

 ----